-Rubio and Witkoff to kick off US-Ukraine peace talks in Geneva
+US-Ukraine peace talks underway in Geneva

-Secretary of State Marco Rubio and President Donald Trump's envoy Steve Witkoff will lead a United States delegation meeting in Geneva to discuss a new proposal for peace in Ukraine.
+United States Secretary of State Marco Rubio and President Donald Trump's envoy Steve Witkoff are holding talks with Ukrainian officials in Geneva over a new peace proposal.

 +Get the most important news from Switzerland in your inbox